-If there are models in any image you submit, we understand you represent that the models (and, as applicable, their agents and/or parents or legal guardians) have given their written consent to be photographed for publication, and were either legal adults at the time, or appeared with the express written consent of their parents or legal guardians.
-We ask that you provide us with scanned images of their written consent.
+If there are models in any image you submit, we understand you represent that the models (and, as applicable, their agents and/or parents or legal guardians) have given their written consent that they be photographed for publication, and that they have no expectations of any kind from us.
+We ask that you provide us with scanned images of any necessary written consent.
 We offer a model release form for your convenience: Tearsheet PDX Model Release Form.